-1. In addition to classroom rules, all students are expected to exhibit polite behavior in assemblies, Media Center, cafeteria, hallways, on campus grounds, and at other school sponsored events.

-- 2. All students must be in class prior to the scheduled class time or they will be penalized as outlined in the tardy policy. - 3.
+- 1. In addition to classroom rules, all students are expected to exhibit polite behavior in assemblies, Media Center, cafeteria, hallways, on campus grounds, and at other school sponsored events. - 2.
+All students must be in class prior to the scheduled class time or they will be penalized as outlined in the tardy policy. - 3.
 Students may not eat or drink in the classroom. - 4.
 Public displays of affection will not be tolerated.

 Skateboards are not permitted on campus.
-If a student rides a skateboard to school it must be placed in locker storage in front of Building 1 East or left with the SLC clerk in their respective SLC office.
+If a student rides a skateboard to school, it must be placed in locker storage in front of Building 1 East.